voberle/adventofcode/2024/day08/README.md

 ## Part 2

 Part 2 was making a version of part 1 with a while instead of an if, in a very simplified description.

+Later I updated the code to be shared between parts 1 and 2.